-The Council incurred borrowing in of £30.1m towards capital expenditure of £60.8m.
-This contributes to total borrowing of £249m, inclusive of HRA debt, with a related capital finance requirement of £424.7m.
-This should be seen in the context of a non-current asset base of £1.1bn.
+The Council incurred borrowing of £30.1m towards capital expenditure of £53.6m.
+This contributes to total borrowing of £264m, inclusive of HRA debt, with a related capital finance requirement of £439.4m.
+This should be seen in the context of a non-current asset base of £1bn.